Increasing Audiobook Engagement 150% Through Native Playback Design

 User evidence: Behavioral observation showed users switching between player and library/search

-Impact: A persistent mini-player would let users multitask within the app (browsing while listening), provide always-visible playback context (current book, progress, quick controls), and eliminate the friction of constantly navigating back and forth between player and library.
-This mirrors standard audio app patterns and enables the common behavior we're seeing: planning what to listen to next while finishing the current book.
+Impact: A persistent mini-player would let users multitask within the app, provide always-visible playback context, and eliminate the friction of constantly navigating back and forth between player and library.

 Deferred (High-Value but Timeline Risk):

-Sleep timer - High user request but not blocking core listening (could layer post-MVP)
+Sleep timer - High user request but not pressing for MVP

 Advanced bookmarking - Required backend architecture changes (4+ week engineering effort)

-Voice control - Important for accessibility but could enhance in v2
+Voice control - Important for accessibility but could enhance in a future version

 Designs and critique